Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Mood changes

-Mood changes/swings are one of the hallmarks of menopause.
+Mood changes/swings are one of the hallmark symptoms of menopause.
 Mood swings are particularly common during the premenstrual phase, and occurs as part of PMS (premenstrual syndrome, a group of symptoms typically experienced between ovulation and your period), which often worsens during perimenopause.
 And although mood swings are transient, not chronic, that doesn’t make the feelings of irritability or rollercoaster emotions any less frustrating.
 For most, mood swings subside post-menopause.

 Stay updated